-Clause Indicators Comply Yes/No Findings 7.12.6 All rare, threatened or endangered (RTE) species are protected, whether or not they are identified in an HCV assessment.
+Clause Indicators Comply Yes/No Findings of a negotiated agreement, obtained through FPIC, encouraging their involvement in the maintenance and management of these conservation areas.
+7.12.6 All rare, threatened or endangered (RTE) species are protected, whether or not they are identified in an HCV assessment.
 A programme to regularly educate the workforce about the status of RTE species is in place.
 Appropriate disciplinary measures are taken and documented in accordance with company rules and national law if any individual working for the company is found to capture, harm, collect, trade, possess or kill these species.
-Yes HASB has develop action plan base on assessment by the Assessor, the plan name HCV Management Plan 2021 stated the program to protect HCV 3.
-Harus Abadi is committed to discourage any illegal or inappropriate hunting, fishing or collecting activities.
+YES HASB has develop action plan base on assessment by the Assessor, the plan name HCV Management Plan 2021 updated on 24/12/2021 stated that to protect HCV 3.
+Harus Abadi also is committed to discourage any illegal or inappropriate hunting, fishing or collecting activities.
 Evidence was seen during the site review that signage to prohibit hunting were erected at border.
 Patrolling by mandore for Illegal hunting is also being implemented to control the illegal activities.
+HASB has conducted training on HCV and wildlife for the staffs and field workers on 13/7/21.
+The Company also has established a disciplinary measure titled 'Dilarang Memburu' dated January 19.
 7.12.7 The status of HCVs, HCS forests after 15 November 2018, other natural ecosystems, peatland conservation areas and RTE species is monitored.
 Outcomes of this monitoring are fed back into the management plan.
-Yes HASB also is committed to discourage any illegal or inappropriate hunting, fishing or collecting activities.
+YES HASB also is committed to discourage any illegal or inappropriate hunting, fishing or collecting activities.
 Evidence was seen during the site review that signage to prohibit hunting were erected at border.
 Patrolling by mandora for Illegal hunting is also being implemented to control the illegal activities.
 7.12.8 (C) Where there has been land clearing without prior HCV assessment since November 2005, or without prior HCV-HCSA assessment since 15 November 2018, the Remediation and Compensation Procedure (RaCP) applies.
-Yes Not applicable since there is no new land clearing
+YES Not applicable since there is no new land clearing